-Public liability insurance is critical if you have in-person contact with members of the public, such as customers, clients, a landlord or other people.
+Public liability insurance is critical if you are self employed and you have in-person contact with members of the public, such as customers, clients, a landlord or other people.
 Why?
 If a third party is accidentally injured, or their property is damaged, and they blame you, you could be facing an accidental injury or damage lawsuit.

 - Bodily Injury Example: A member of the public slips and falls on a freshly mopped floor in your design office, blaming you.

 - Bodily Injury Example: A client trips on materials you left on the floor, falling and breaking their wrist.
 They sue you for negligence.

 - Property Damage Example: A fire in your catering premises that damages a shop next door to you.
 That business sues you for damages.